bancolombia/reactive-commons-elixir/README.md

     data = Person.new_sample() # any data map
     ...
     command = Command.new(@command_name, data)
+   # default
-    :ok = DirectAsyncGateway.send_command(command, @target) # use any control structure to handle errors
+    :ok = DirectAsyncGateway.send_command(command, @target) # use default broker for any control structure to handle errors
+   # for any broker
+    :ok = DirectAsyncGateway.send_command(broker, command, @target) # use any broker for any control structure to handle errors
    ```

    1.2.
 Sending Async Queries